dcamposliz/dataScience_stockMarket/README.md

 WHY:

 Data is awesome stuff.
-We like playing with data, models, and more stuff.
+We love playing with data, stats, models...

 We want to prefict things.